A Guide to Hiking the Grand Wash Trail in Capitol Reef National Park, Utah

 Other Trails Nearby:

 Capitol Reef National Park offers a variety of other trails that showcase its diverse landscapes.
 If you’re looking for a more challenging hike, the Cassidy Arch Trail, which shares the Grand Wash Trailhead off Scenic Drive, provides a strenuous but rewarding trek with stunning views and the opportunity to stand atop a natural arch.
-For those interested in a shorter hike, the Hickman Bridge Trail offers a relatively easy walk to a picturesque natural bridge.
+For those interested in a shorter hike, the Hickman Bridge Trail offers a relatively easy walk to a stunning natural bridge.
 Each trail offers a unique perspective on Capitol Reef’s geological wonders.

 Non-Hiking Attractions Nearby:

 Beyond hiking, Capitol Reef has a wealth of other attractions to explore.
-The Fruita Historic District, located within the park, is a must-visit.
-Here, you can explore a well-preserved 19th-century Mormon settlement, pick fresh fruit from the orchards (in season), and enjoy homemade pies at the Gifford Homestead.
+The Fruita Historic District, located within the park, is a must visit.
+Here, you can explore a well preserved 19th-century Mormon settlement, pick fresh fruit from the orchards (in season), and enjoy homemade pies at the Gifford Homestead.
 For those interested in geology, the park’s Scenic Drive provides a leisurely way to take in the stunning rock formations, with several pullouts where you can learn more about the area’s history.

 Best Time to Visit the Grand Wash Trail